Some volunteering opportunities we advertise require Disclosure and Barring Service (DBS) checks.

 As a Brunel student the University can organise your DBS check for you, with no cost to yourself.
 However this can be quite a long process that requires some paperwork.
 We have broken the process into simple steps for you.

 DBS Check Process

 - Once we have received your application, we will get you in touch with the charity/organisation

 - If the charity/organisation do not have their own DBS check process, Brunel Volunteers can provide one for you free of charge.
 Please let us know if you require a DBS check so we can notify the DBS team.

-- Visit the Admissions Office, room 213 in the Bannerman Centre.
+- Visit the Admissions Office, in Bishop Complex lower ground level room 004.
 They are open Monday to Friday from 9.15am -3pm Please bring three pieces of identification with you.

 - Once your ID has been checked, you will be sent instruction for completing the online application by email.The application is completed online and takes around 10 minutes.
 You will be asked to provide your address history and to verify the details on your chosen ID documents.